marwhals/marwhals/README.md

 # Welcome to My GitHub

-This is a personal account for holding code which is either useful or interesting.
+This is a personal account for holding code and notes which are either useful, interesting and of value to future projects.

 ---
 ## Languages